Favorite Wedding Venues near Denver

 I’ve worked at many wedding venues in Colorado, from beautiful mountain backdrops to urban garden weddings to old mansions.
-However, if you’re looking to drive a short distance from Denver, these are my favorite wedding venues:
+However, if you’re looking for places near Denver, the following wedding venues are my favorite:

 Villa Parker – This place features a spa like bridal suite.
 It’s the the biggest space that I’ve seen as far as bridal suites go.
 The venue is located in Parker, Colorado, south of Denver.
 There’s lots of chairs and mirrors for hair and makeup.
 There’s also a big connecting room where flower girls can hang out, or for multiple people can get dressed.
 They have a beautiful garden terrace that’s perfect for family photos or doing first looks.
 It’s also a great spot for outdoor ceremonies if the weather is cooperating.
 When it does rain, there’s a spacious indoor area that offers plenty of window light and villa style entry ways.
 The room doubles as a reception space with plenty of available seating for up to 200 guests.
 They welcome all unions for marriages and offer wheelchair access.

 Website: Villa Parker